1

 • The FIFTH area of consideration will U.S. Citizens.

-Military Grades: Enlisted, not to exceed rank of SSgt
+Military Grades: Enlisted, minimum SSgt, may not exceed rank of MSgt.

-SPECIALIZED EXPERIENCE: GS-06 Level - MUST include experience that provides knowledge of a body of basic laws and regulations, law enforcement operations, practices, and techniques and involved responsibility for maintaining order and protecting life and property.
-Creditable specialized experience may have been gained in work on a police force; through service as a military police officer; in work providing visitor protection and law enforcement in parks, forests, or other natural resource or recreational environments; in performing criminal investigative duties; or in other work that provided the required knowledge and skills.
+SPECIALIZED EXPERIENCE: GS-08 Level - MUST possess specialized experience which includes at least 1-year at the lower-level GS-06 knowledge of a body of basic laws and regulations, law enforcement operations, practices, and techniques and involved responsibility for maintaining order and protecting life and property; specialized experience may have been gained in work on a police force; through service as a military police officer; in work providing visitor protection and law enforcement in parks, forests, or other natural resource or recreational environments; in performing criminal investigative duties; or in other work that provided the required knowledge and skills.

 SELECTIVE FACTORS: